 FN Herstal —

 FN is proven in battle, and for plinking.
 They are also one of those trend setting companies who also tend to make history.
-While these rifles may not appear on the short list of many best AR-15 articles out there, they’re on mine, and for good reason.
+While these rifles may not appear on the short list of many “best AR-15 brands” articles out there, they’re on mine, and for good reason.
 Every time I’ve ever had one, it never malfunctioned on me.
 That, to me, is most important.
 Please note that FN also makes some of the best budget AR-15s, as well.

 Texas based LaRue Tactical has a great warranty in place for their high quality firearms and components.
 It says this: If you ain’t happy, then we ain’t happy.
 In other words, if your LaRue *anything* breaks, send it back and they’ll take care of it.
 LaRue isn’t only one of the best AR-15 manufacturers in the country, they are a premier manufacturer who makes most parts in house to make sure the highest quality is achieved.
 What really sets them apart, is that each rifle has been guaranteed to shoot 1 MOA before it leaves their shop, and you even get the target that shows what the rifle is capable of.

 Lewis Machine & Tool has been making ARs since I was born, which was 1980.
 They’ve got more than experience on their side, however, because they are also supplying firearms to military units around the globe.
-In fact, a couple years back they beat out several other AR-15 manufacturers to win a contract to supply the entire New Zealand Army with rifles.
+In fact, a couple years back they beat out several other AR-15 brands to win a contract to supply the entire New Zealand Army with rifles.
 If I remember correctly, that was a history making deal that even President Trump would be proud of.

 LWRC is one of the best AR 15 manufacturers, and an award winner at that.
 They use high-quality components, check them for cracks, cold-hammer forge their own barrels that are not like most of the others on this list.
 Their barrels are NiCorr treated, making them more durable in the long run, than most of the others available today.

 Noveske is one of the premier AR-15 manufacturers in the country.
-Today, even though some gaps have closed up a bit, they are still one of the top companies in the game.
+Today, even though some gaps have closed up a bit, they are still one of the top AR15 brands in the game.
 A couple things that set them apart from most today, is the quality of the barrel and the attention to detail during the assembly process.
 They spend more time on each rifle, than most other companies.
 This ensures that, if you can afford one and don’t build a rifle yourself, you rest assured knowing that you get the highest quality possible.